chad388/pbassembly-deployments/README.md

   Contigs 2K--5K: 0 ( 0 bp ) 0%
   Contigs 0--2K: 0 ( 0 bp ) 0%
   ```

-**N50 Contig Length:** Calculated by ordering every contig from longest to shortest.
-Then, starting from the longest contig, the lengths of each contig are summed until this      running sum total is equivalent to 1/2 of the total length of all contigs in the assembly.
-The length of the shortest contig in the list of contigs that were summed together, is the N50 contig length.
-It is a measure of contiguity and it is one means of comparing two different assemblies of a similar size.

 **8. Launch pb-assembly fc_unzip.py step**